 Virtual Virtual Reality takes place in a future dominated by artificial intelligence, and the A.I. minds that be are now looking for humans to provide "artisanal companionship" by strapping on VR headsets and completing odd jobs.
 That's the "Virtual Virtual" of it.
 Yes, it's as weird as it sounds, and it's one of the true VR highlights on any platform today.

 Minecraft in VR?
 If this doesn't have Gear VRs flying off of store shelves, then we don't know what will.
 The Gear VR edition is effectively the same as the other renditions, offering survival and creative modes as well as multiplayer action... only now you're immersed in the blocky worlds.

 Playing in first-person is a real trip, but it can also be overwhelming – which is why a tap of the touchpad can switch to you a windowed view, wherein the game is played on a TV inside a pixelated lodge.

 In either case, if you love Minecraft, you'll certainly want to have it all around you in VR.
 And if you don't know Minecraft, now's the time to try it.

 Star Wars: Droid Repair Bay

-The Last Jedi is sure to put a bit of Star Wars fever back into its many, many fervent fans, and luckily Star Wars: Droid Repair Bay is here to let us immerse ourselves in a small little segment of the film's universe.
+The Last Jedi put a bit of Star Wars fever back into (some of) its many, many fervent fans, and luckily Star Wars: Droid Repair Bay is here to let us immerse ourselves in a small little segment of the film's universe.

 It's a pretty simplistic game, but an attractive one at that: you'll take a role in the titular repair center, fixing up BB-8 and other roly-poly droids as they come in with defects.
 You'll pull open the droids, fiddle with their innards, and send them on their way.
 Droid Repair Bay isn't the most consequential part of The Last Jedi's media barrage, but it's free and certainly worth checking out if you have a Gear VR.